AlexanderFabisch/gmr/paper/paper.md

 # Summary

-gmr is a Python library for Gausian mixture regression (GMR).
+gmr is a Python library for Gaussian mixture regression (GMR).
 GMR is a regression approach that models probability distributions rather than functions.
 Hence, it is possible to model multimodal mappings.